Primera División de México Apertura 2008

 The 2008 Primera División Apertura is the first football tournament of the Mexican Primera División 2008−09 season.
 The tournament began in August 2008 and was contested by the league's 18 teams.

 Reigning champion Santos Laguna failed to advance to the final losing 2-1 on a two-leg aggregate (0-0 in the first leg) to eventual champions Toluca in the semifinals, and were unable to defend their title.
 The team of Toluca would beat Cruz Azul 7-6 in penalties after tying 2-2 on a two-leg aggregate (2-0 in the first leg).
 This was Toluca's 9th championship, placing them as the third most successful club behind América and Guadalajara.

-Teams and Stadia
+Clubs

 Managerial changes

 This is a list of managerial changes made during the tournament.